 UPS doesn’t do a great job of elucidating their specific rules to shipping liquids.
 It can be inferred from some short mentions on their website that their rules resemble those of FedEx pretty closely.
 If there’s any uncertainty, it’s always best to reach out to your UPS rep for clarity and ensure your packages arrive as they should.

-Once you know the rules, it’s time to automate your shipping processes and have a platform that chooses the right shipping methods automatically for every order.
-Schedule a demo with one of our shipping experts to see how easy your shipping can be—even if you think you ship a complicated product!
+Once you know the rules regarding how to ship liquids, you can determine the best way to ship liquids for your business.
+We can help you automate your shipping processes and have a platform that chooses the right shipping methods automatically for every order.
+Schedule a call with one of our shipping experts to see how easy your shipping can be—even if you think you ship a complicated product!

 Links used to help inform this article: